Want to know more?

 Megen Gaudet, BSW, RSW (she/her) Campus Sexual Assault Support Advocate

-Megen joined Sexual Violence New Brunswick as a collective member in spring 2019 and as a staff member in February 2020.
-In her role as Systems Advocate, Megen completes the intakes at SVNB, and provides support, advocacy, and information for survivors of sexual violence who are navigating government or social systems.
+Megen joined SVNB as a Collective member in 2019 and joined the staff in 2020 as a registered social worker.
+In her work as a Campus Sexual Assault Support Advocate, she works to provide therapeutic support and advocacy for survivors on campus.
 Megen is passionate about working collaboratively within the community and helping to reduce barriers to accessing services for survivors.

 e-mail